kli1989/bankAccount/README.md

 - Ensure Docker daemon is running
 - Check container logs: `docker logs <container-id>`
 - Verify port mappings and environment variables

-### Support
-For support and questions:
-- Check the issues section on GitHub
-- Review the API documentation
-- Run health checks to verify system status

 ---